-- NO we do not have any direct or indirect links to the sunbed industry. - YES we give permission for our details to be released under the Official Information Act 1982. - YES, The Cancer Society of NZ welcome the opportunity to give an oral submission to the committee.
+- NO we do not have any direct or indirect links to the sunbed industry. - YES we give permission for our details to be released under the Official Information Act 1982. - Yes, we would welcome the opportunity to give an oral submission to the committee.